ealsedewilde/ledenadministratieCCNL/README.md

 When you accidently start a second instance of the application, it will start with an error on the database connection.
 Stopping this second, in error, application is ignored; you will have to use the Windos Taskmanager to stop it.
 Therefore I added a uniqueness check at start up; (using `java.lang.ProcessHandle` to find the relevant process information).
 When an already running process is detected, the start up is aborted immediately, so before the start of JPA and JavaFX.

+##Maven Build
+I'm currently using Maven version 3.9.5.

+In the Maven user settings.xml you need to set the property `jpackage.exe` and point it to the `bin\jpackage.exe` in the Java 21 JDK.

+A Maven package build will build the application and the MicroSoft Installer.

+Jacoco is configured, so you should be able to run `clean verify sonar:sonar` (assuming you have SonarQube setup).